Impact: Developing to Support Community Activism#

 Duration: Ongoing since June 2020

 Enter Demand Change at CMU, a website which crowd-sources primary resource from community members to act as the basis of a discussion hub for issues around Black Lives Matter and Diversity, Equity, and Inclusion initiatives at Carnegie Mellon.
-Paired with a Slack workspace of the same name (and accompanied by an accountability tracker for actions announced later that summer), the combined effort has reached almost 5,000 unique visitors in its first six months of operation.
+Paired with a Slack workspace of the same name (and accompanied by an accountability tracker, which was later retired when CMU launched their own), the combined effort has reached almost 5,000 unique visitors in its first six months of operation.
 The sites link to over 40 resources, petitions, open letters, fundraisers, strikes, boycotts, and updates across a variety of issues and academic units.

 While the net impact of these efforts on this university remains to be seen, interest in and engagement with the site are, I believe, indicative of larger trends towards increased activism in the CMU community that can be helped and furthered by way of design interventions like this one.